Your Seasonal Guide to Paris

 Salon du Chocolat

 Touted as the world’s largest event dedicated strictly to chocolate, the Salon du Chocolat brings the world’s love of cocoa to Paris.
 You’ll find over 500 international participants representing 60 countries within one building.
 The event includes live demos, competitions, performances, a chocolate fashion show, chocolate sculptures, a children’s area, and plenty of tasting.
-(October 28th – November 1st 2021)
+(Late October-Early November)

 December through February